 Learn about Jukebox Day

 Since then, they modernized and changed significantly to the touch of convenience, where smartphones have dominated the music industry.
 If you think all there is left of public music is dance club and DJ’s, well think again.
 Jukeboxes are still around and grooving with life.
 So let’s go explore the pastime of jukeboxes with this national holiday.

 History of Jukebox Day

-The term jukebox was coined from the term ‘juke houses’ or ‘jook joints’, which were establishments in the early 1900’s where people gather to drink and listen to music.
+The term jukebox was coined from the term ‘juke houses’ or ‘jook joints’, which were establishments in the early 1900s where people gather to drink and listen to music.
 The first jukebox was invented in 1889 when Louis Glass and William S. Arnold created the first coin-operated player.

 They founded this day as a day to celebrate the classical jukebox and the memories it evokes for people of all ages.
 This day also falls on the day that the first jukebox was invented, and since it occurs on the day before Thanksgiving, it happens to be when people travel to bars and restaurants to listen to their favorite music.

-How to Celebrate Jukebox Day
+How to celebrate Jukebox Day

-Using the hashtag #NationalJukeboxDay, you can share how much you love jukeboxes, and also follow TouchTunes on their social media websites.
+Using the hashtag #JukeboxDay, you can share how much you love jukeboxes, and also follow TouchTunes on their social media websites.
 However, if you’re into the more traditional jukeboxes, you can find your local 50’s diner and play songs on their jukebox.